bigskysoftware/_hyperscript/www/docs.md

 ### <a name="send"></a>[Send](#send)

-The [send command](/commands/send) sends an event to another element in the DOM.
-You can pass arguments to the other event via an optional named argument syntax.
+The [send command](/commands/send) sends an event to the current or another element in the DOM.
+You can pass arguments with the event via an optional named argument syntax.

 Here are some an examples: